MarcoWorms/learn.js/README.md

   .then(() => setTimeoutPromisified(1000))
   .then(() => setTimeoutPromisified(1000))
   .then(() => {
-     console.log('this will show up after 4 seconds passed') return setTimeoutPromisified(1000)
+     console.log("this will show up after 4 seconds passed") return setTimeoutPromisified(1000)
   })
   .then(() => setTimeoutPromisified(1000))